Salaries in Lowell, MA

 7. UTEC, Inc

-A nonprofit organization dedicated to helping young people find sustainable employment.
+UTEC is a nonprofit organization dedicated to helping young people in the community develop skills and find employment.

 8. Massachusetts Department of Public Health